 Lori Scott – Sandy Run Middle School

-Susan Houseman – Fort Washington Elementary School, Thomas Fitz Elementary
+Susan Houseman – Fort Washington Elementary School, Thomas Fitzwater Elementary

 Rebecca Reape – Jarrettown Elementary School, Maple Glen Elementary

-Ave Maloney – Fort Washington Elementary School, Maple Glen Elementary
+Ave Maloney – Maple Glen Elementary School, Jarrettown Elementary

 Behavior support specialists provide support to students, teachers, and educational teams specifically in relation to the analysis and management of behavior.
 They are trained in the principles of Applied Behavior Analysis, which is used to assess the needs of the child, to set goals, and to develop treatment plans for teaching these skills.
 The focus is on teaching replacement behaviors by delivering reinforcement for new behaviors as they are learned.